Skip to content

 • Shortness of breath

 If you notice that your dog displays any of these symptoms it is best to get them checked by a vet right away.
+However, many of these signs are not exclusive to thyroid issues, so it's best to wait for a diagnosis before jumping to conclusions.

 Another symptom that you may notice is an enlarged lump or goiter in the front of the neck.
 A goiter can occur when the thyroid gland, unable to produce enough hormones, grows bigger.
 They can also occur from iodine deficiency or too much iodine in the body.
 While goiters aren't too serious on their own, any swelling in your dog's necks should be checked out by a vet promptly to rule out anything serious, including hypothyroidism.